jmf1988/ytdash/README.md

 # YTlivedash
-YTlivedash is a python 3 script that allows native performance by using a local player to play youtube live DASH videos without having to loose adaptive video playback, which is more important when streaming live content because there is less buffer available to pull from, to do all this latency improvements are approached with a combination of parallelized https requests, DASH protocol and keep alive connections.
+YTlivedash is a python 3 script that allows native performance by using a local player to play youtube live DASH videos without having to lose adaptative video playback, which is more important when streaming live content because there is less buffer available to pull from, to do all this latency improvements are approached with a combination of parallelized https requests, DASH protocol and keep alive connections.

 Recommended dependencies: mpv (>=0.28 recommended and default), ffmpeg(>=4.0), python3(>=3.5), libcurl(>=7.43.0)